Best Napoleon Cake Ever!

-I am excited beyond words to share with you this recipe, because it truly makes the best Napoleon Cake ever!
-This recipe was gotten from here, but originally my friend Inna shared it with me on Facebook, for which I am grateful, thank you Inna!
+I am excited beyond words to share with you this recipe because it truly makes the best Napoleon Cake ever!
+This recipe was gotten from here, but originally my friend Inna shared it with me, for which I am grateful, thank you, Inna!
 This Napoleon cake comes out soft, moist and delicious!
-No more buying puff pastry for this cake, because you can now make it yourself at home.
+No more buying puff pastry for this cake, because you can easily make it yourself at home.

 This time around I let it sit covered, at room temperature for 18 hours and then another 9 hours in the fridge before I let the knife touch it (if you do decide to keep it at room temperature, do it at own risk, as the frosting has eggs in it and can spoil if your room is too hot).
 I think allowing it to sit for 48 hours might’ve been even better.